 The Tax Act contains rules (the "SIFT Rules") concerning the taxation of publicly traded Canadian trusts and partnerships that own certain types of property defined as "non-portfolio property".
+For this purpose, non-portfolio property includes any property held by an ETF that the ETF uses in the course of carrying on a business in Canada.
+Each of the ETFs intends to take the position that it will not use its portfolio securities or any other property in the course of carrying on a business in Canada and will not otherwise be a SIFT trust.
 A trust that is subject to these rules is subject to trust level taxation, at rates comparable to those that apply to corporations, on the trust's income earned from "non-portfolio property" to the extent that such income is distributed to its unitholders.
 These rules should not impose any tax on the ETFs as long as the ETFs adhere to their investment restriction in this regard.
-Further, pursuant to certain revised Tax Amendments released on August 4, 2023 in connection with the 2023 Federal Budget (Canada) (the "Equity Repurchase Rules"), a trust that is a "SIFT trust" or that is otherwise a "covered entity" as described in the Equity Repurchase Rules is proposed to be subject to a 2% tax on the value of the trust's equity repurchases (i.e., redemptions) in a taxation year (net of cash subscriptions received by the trust in that taxation year).
+Further, pursuant to certain revised Tax Amendments released on November 28, 2023 (the "Equity Repurchase Rules"), a trust that is a "SIFT trust" or that is otherwise a "covered entity" as described in the Equity Repurchase Rules is proposed to be subject to a 2% tax on the value of the trust's equity repurchases (i.e., redemptions) in a taxation year (net of cash subscriptions received by the trust in that taxation year).
 If the SIFT Rules or the Equity Repurchase Rules apply to an ETF, the after-tax return to Unitholders of the ETF could be reduced, particularly in the case of the SIFT Rules for a Unitholder who is exempt from tax under the Tax Act or is a non-resident of Canada.

 In certain circumstances, the interest on money borrowed to invest in a trust or other entity that may be deducted may be reduced on a pro rata basis in respect of distributions from the trust or other entity that are a return of capital and which are not reinvested for an income earning purpose.
 Accordingly, part of the interest payable by an ETF in connection with money borrowed to acquire certain portfolio securities could be non-deductible, increasing the net income of the ETF for tax purposes and the amount of income to be distributed each year to its Unitholders.
-Further, on August 4, 2023 the Minister of Finance released revised proposals to amend the Tax Act (the "EIFEL Rules") that are intended, where applicable, to limit the deductibility of interest and other financing-related expenses by an entity to the extent that such expenses, net of interest and other financing-related income, exceed a fixed ratio of the entity's tax EBITDA.
-If these rules were to apply to restrict deductions otherwise available to an ETF, the taxable component of distributions paid by the ETF to Unitholders may be increased, which could reduce the after-tax return associated with an investment in Units in the ETF.
+Further, on November 28, 2023 the Minister of Finance released revised proposals to amend the Tax Act (the "EIFEL Rules") that are intended, where applicable, to limit the deductibility of interest and other financing-related expenses by an entity to the extent that such expenses, net of interest and other financing-related income, exceed a fixed ratio of the entity's tax EBITDA.
+If these rules were to apply to restrict deductions otherwise available to an ETF, the taxable component of distributions paid by the ETF to Unitholders may be increased, which could reduce the aftertax return associated with an investment in Units in the ETF.
 The EIFEL Rules and their application are highly complex, and the Manager is considering the potential impact of the EIFEL Rules on the ETFs and, accordingly, on Unitholders.
 There can be no assurances that the EIFEL Rules will be enacted in their current form.
 The EIFEL Rules are proposed to be effective for taxation years beginning on or after October 1, 2023.